openharmony/docs/OpenHarmony-Overview.md

 **Application layer**

 This layer consists of system applications and third-party applications.
-Each OpenHarmony application is powered by one or more Feature Abilities \(FAs\) or Particle Abilities \(PA\).
+Each OpenHarmony application is powered by one or more Feature Abilities \(FAs\) or Particle Abilities \(PAs\).
 An FA provides a UI for user interaction.
 A PA has no UI and provides background task processing as well as data access.
 Applications developed based on FAs and PAs provide specific service characteristics and enable cross-device scheduling and distribution, delighting users with consistent and efficient experience.

 ## Technical Features<a name="section12212842173518"></a>